-Performance across multiple geometric transformations is summarized in Table~\ref{tab:cap_all}.
-Cyclic adjacency preservation remains close to unity for all augmentation types, including compound transformations such as rotation combined with cropping.
-These results indicate that the proposed repair strategy remains robust under a wide range of geometric transformations commonly used in polygon-based segmentation pipelines.
+Table~\ref{tab:cap_results}(b) reports performance across multiple transformations.
+CAP remains close to unity for all settings, including the more challenging rotation-and-cropping case.
+These results show that the proposed repair remains stable under common augmentation operations.

-Overall, the results demonstrate that enforcing successor consistency in index space effectively preserves polygon topology during geometric augmentation and enables reliable integration of augmentation pipelines in polygon-based segmentation workflows.

 \paragraph{Effect of Topology Preservation on Segmentation Training:}